KritishX/Training-a-model-to-predict-the-fare-of-a-taxi-ride-/README.md

-axi Fare Prediction with Machine Learning
+Taxi Fare Prediction with Machine Learning
 This project trains a regression model to predict the fare of a New York City taxi ride based on pickup/dropoff coordinates, date & time, and passenger count.
 Built using Python, TensorFlow/Keras, and various data visualization tools.

 🔧 Tools & Libraries